 - The School and its staff respect the confidentiality of students’ and parents’ personal information and the privacy of individuals.
 Various School policies reiterate the need for confidentiality and care in the management of personal information and sanctions exist for breach

 of these rules.

-12. The School has in place procedures to protect the personal information it holds from misuse, loss, unauthorised access, unauthorised modification or disclosure.
+- The School has in place procedures to protect the personal information it holds from misuse, loss, unauthorised access, unauthorised modification or disclosure.

 parties for their own marketing purposes.